Arkansas Divorce Laws

 • Death of either partner

-• When the receiving spouse establishes a relation that gives rise to offsprings
+• When the receiving spouse establishes a relation that gives rise to offspring.

 Property distribution

-• Due to the division of property by the Court, what Federal Income Tax consequences would take place
+• Due to the division of property by the Court, the nature of Federal Income Tax consequences that would happen.

 • The input of each partner in creating the marital estate.
-This is inclusive of the role of either partner as a homemaker
+This is inclusive of the role of other partner as a homemaker.

 • Health and age of each partner